meSailesh/Billing-Software-invoice-/README.md

 **Instructions to run project**
 1. Install Xammp for windows.
-2. Download this software and paste it in xampp/htdocs folder.
+2. Download this software and copy it to xampp/htdocs folder.
 3. Open Apache server and mysql.
 4. Open phpmyadmin from browser and create databse with name billing_software.
-5. Go to import section and import the sql file located in database folder of the project
+5. Go to import section and import the sql file located in database folder of the project.
+6. Open localhost/invoice_soft from browser.

+**Login credentials**
+username: admin@dev.com
+password: 123456789

+### Feel free to give feedback and ask queries.
+You can also contribute to this project ###